 - mood swings – it makes me angry, more anxious, or far more upset.
 Not good for my mental health.

 To drink alcohol really is just not worth the hassle.

 Over the Christmas period, my drinking has probably contributed to more late night calories and snacking than anything else.
 I definitely suffer with alcohol munchies.
 So cutting it out will also mean that I am far more likely to stick to my diet plans.

 And yes, I probably have been watching too many TV dramas.
 But as I celebrated my 50th birthday recently, I’ve realised I’d like to live a bit longer really.
 Becoming a mother has made me quite fully aware of my own mortality (thank you very much anxious brain!), and I do want time to see my daughter reach a good age.
 An NHS over 40s health check also made me see how my health really could be affected by too many units every week.

 Drinking more than I should is really not the way to increase my life expectancy.

-So What Are My Best Dry January Tips For Getting Through The Entire Month?
+What Are My Best Tips For Dry January For Getting Through The Entire Month?

 It can be difficult, but if I can do it I certainly don’t see why you can’t.
-Here are my sober month tips for surviving Dry January.
+Here are my sober month tips for a Dry January.

 Think About Your Why